HarukaYamamoto0/portfolio/blog/2024-01-14T02:45:06-exploring-how-to-use-fragments-in-android-development.md

 }
 ```

-Fragments are key components for creating **reusable and robust interfaces** in Android development.
+Fragments are key parts for creating **reusable and robust interfaces** in Android development.
 Experiment, improve your skills, and start building dynamic UIs! 🚀👩‍💻👨‍💻

 I hope this guide adds a little bit of magic to your Android development journey.